 ZIDS: A Privacy-Preserving Intrusion Detection System Using Secure Two-Party Computation Protocols.
 The Computer Journal, 2013; doi: 10.1093/comjnl/bxt019.
 [PDF]

-To Appear in Advances in Cryptology, EUROCRYPT 2013.
+In Proceedings of Advances in Cryptology, EUROCRYPT 2013.
+[Full Version][Long Talk]

 I am an assistant professor in the Department of Computer Science at University of Calgary.
 My research interests are in information security, cryptography, and privacy enhancing technologies.
 I am also a member of the Institute for Security, Privacy and Information Security (ISPIA) at U of C. I received my Ph.D. from UC Davis, in 2009 under the supervision of Matthew Franklin.
 I have been a visiting researcher or an intern at a number of places such as Microsoft Research, Redmond (August 2011, October 2010), Sun Microsystems (Summer 2008), Google Inc. (Summer 2007), and UCLA's IPAM (Fall 2006).